rtanri/fe-project3/README.md

 ## Our FrontEnd

-- Build with 100% React Functional-Hook based
+- Build with 100% React-Hooks based
 - Consist of 9 pages and 2 additional components (Navbar and Footer)
 - Using Material UI, React-cookie, React Toastify, and React Credit Cards